lomnpi/serverless/hash-app-sam/README.md

 ```

 If the stack failed to delete, please use the AWS console to delete the S3 bucket manually, and retry stack deletion.
 The S3 Bucket has versioning enabled and a deletion policy if there are objects in it.

-## Comment

-Different possible solutions came to mind for this deployment, I believe this is the most efficient for the type of deployment in hand.
-I have implemented best measures for both security and scalability.
-I'm open to suggestions to more efficient solutions and things I could have done better.